xabbu42/Master/arbeit.md

 the following definition for the equivalence classes of correspondence:

 \Begin{definition}[Family]
-A family is an equivalence class of symbol occurrences which respect to correspondence.
+A family is an equivalence class of $□$ occurrences which respect to correspondence.
 \End{definition}